Maximal green sequences for cluster-tilted algebras of finite representation type: Appendix: maximal length MGSs

 \section{Appendix: maximal length MGSs}

-This Appendix is joint work of the author with Gordana Todorov.\vs2
+This Appendix is joint work of the author with Gordana Todorov.

-Jacobian algebras of finite type are the same as \emph{cluster-tilted algebras} of finite type \cite{BMR}.
-In this section we consider maximal green sequences of maximal length for cluster-tilted algebras of finite type.
+In this section we consider maximal green sequences of maximal length for cluster-tilted algebras of finite representation type.
 We describe an upper bound and a lower bound for this maximal length.
-We give two example and a conjecture, namely, that the lower bound is sharp.
-The second example is joint work with PJ Apruzzese.
+We give three examples and a conjecture, namely, that the lower bound is sharp.
+The second example, \ref{eg: Dn}, is joint work with PJ Apruzzese.
+The third example, \ref{eg: Garver and I}, is joint work with Al Garver.

 We use the well-known fact that cluster-tilted algebras are \emph{relation-extensions} of tilted algebras \cite{ABS} and we use the result of \cite{A} describing all tilted algebras of type $A_n$.
+This is Theorem \ref{Assem's theorem} below.
 See the lecture notes \cite{A2} for more details about this topic.

 If $H$ is a hereditary algebra with $n$ simple modules, a \emph{tilting module} is a module $T$ with $n$ nonisomorphic indecomposable summands which is \emph{rigid}, i.e., so that $\Ext_H^1(T,T)=0$.
 The endomorphism ring of $T$ is called a \emph{tilted algebra}.
-In the cluster category $\cC_H$ of $H$ \cite{BMRRT}, a \emph{cluster-tilting object} is a rigid object $T\in \cC_H$ with $n$ nonisomorphic indecomposable summands.
+In the cluster category $\cC_H$ of $H$ introduced in \cite{BMRRT}, a \emph{cluster-tilting object} is a rigid object $T\in \cC_H$ with $n$ nonisomorphic indecomposable summands.
 The endomorphism ring of $T$ as an object in $\cC_H$ is called a \emph{cluster-tilted algebra}.

 Every tilting module $T$ for $H$ can also be viewed as a cluster-tilting object in $\cC_H$ under a natural inclusion functor $H\text-mod\into \cC_H$.
 This is a faithful but not full embedding.
 It sends rigid modules to rigid objects.
-In this case it is shown \cite{ABS} that the cluster-tilted algebra $\Lambda=\End_{\cC_H}(T)$ is a trivial extension of the tilted algebra $C=\End_H(T)$:
+In this case, it is shown in \cite{ABS} that the cluster-tilted algebra $\Lambda=\End_{\cC_H}(T)$ is a trivial extension of the tilted algebra $C=\End_H(T)$:

 where $DC=\Hom_K(C,K)$ is the dual of $C$.
 This is called the \emph{relation-extension} of $C$.